HOMESCHOOLING IN TEXAS & HOMESCHOOL LAWS

 Step 4: Start Homeschooling

 Stay adaptable.
 If a method isn’t effective, don’t hesitate to explore new approaches.
 Maintain realistic expectations.
-Avoid comparing yourself to public or private school or other homeschoolers; instead, set educational goals tailored to your children’s needs.
+Avoid comparing yourself to public or private schools or other homeschoolers; instead, set educational goals tailored to your children’s needs.
 Remember, you’re not on this journey alone.
 Connect with fellow Texas homeschoolers for valuable information, support, and encouragement, especially during challenging moments.

 Maintaining Your Texas Homeschool